mavrk/auroraweb/README.md

 # auroraweb
-A web interface to aurora online judging platform
+A web interface for aurora online judging platform